Overview of New Hampshire Taxes

 - Number of cities that have local income taxes: 0

 How Your New Hampshire Paycheck Works

-The first thing you notice on your New Hampshire paycheck might be deductions for FICA (Federal Insurance Contributions Act) taxes.
+One thing you’ll notice on your New Hampshire paycheck is deductions for FICA (Federal Insurance Contributions Act) taxes.
 FICA taxes are Social Security and Medicare taxes, and they are withheld from each of your paychecks in order for you to pay into these systems.
 Social Security is taxed at 6.2% and Medicare at 1.45%.
 Your employer will match these contributions so the total FICA taxes paid are 12.4% of your pay to Social Security and 2.9% to Medicare.
-Any earnings you have in excess of $200,000 are subject to a 0.9% Medicare surtax, which your employer doesn’t match.
+Any earnings you have in excess of $200,000 are subject to an additional 0.9% Medicare surtax, which your employer doesn’t match.
 If you are self-employed, you are responsible for paying the full FICA taxes yourself, though you can deduct the employer portion.